 Our two-year bioethics fellowship emphasizes pediatric issues in the clinical and research arenas.
 The goal is to prepare physicians for academic careers.

-Each year, the Center for Pediatric Bioethics sponsors three to four presentations that focus on ethical issues in medicine.
+Each year, the Treuman Katz Center sponsors three to four presentations that focus on ethical issues in medicine.